Mikoyan-Gurevich MiG-23: Second-generation

 ("Flogger-L", Model 23-14, Izdyelie 6) This was a specialized air-defense interceptor variant developed for the PVO Strany as an interim low-cost stopgap, replacing the Su-9/Su-11 and MiG-19P/PM still in service.
 The MiG-23P (P - Perekhvatchik or interceptor) had the same airframe and powerplant as the MiG-23ML, but its avionics suite was improved to meet PVO requirements and mission profiles.
-Its radar was the improved Sapfir-23P (N006), which could be used in conjunction with the ASP-23P gunsight/HUD (later replaced with the improved ASP-23ML-P) for better look-down/shoot-down capabilities to counter increasing low-level threats like F-111s.
-The IRST however was removed.
-The SAU-23P autopilot included a new digital computer which, operating in conjunction with the Lasur-M datalink, enabled ground-controlled interception (GCI) ground stations to steer the aircraft towards the target; in such an intercept, all the pilot had to do was control the engine and use the weapons.
+Its radar was the improved Sapfir-23P (N006), which could be used in conjunction with the ASP-23DTsM gunsight/HUD (later replaced with the improved ASP-17ML) for better look-down/shoot-down capabilities to counter increasing low-level threats like F-111s.
+The SAU-23P autopilot included a new digital computer which, operating in conjunction with the Lazur-M datalink, enabled ground-controlled interception (GCI) ground stations to steer the aircraft towards the target; in such an intercept, all the pilot had to do was control the engine and use the weapons.
 The MiG-23P was the most numerous PVO interceptor in the 1980s - around 500 manufactured between 1978 and 1981 - but was never exported.
 It also endured after the break-up of the Soviet Union, with the last MiG-23P units operating until 1998.
 Interestingly, in mock BVR air combat the MiG-23P when flown by experienced pilots proved to be equal or even better than the Su-27.